tbjgolden/ainsley/README.md

     | TOTAL SENT |             2,984 |     23,747 |
     +------------+-------------------+------------+

-(using default settings with src/configs/examples.baseConfig)
+(using default settings with ainsley-plugin-starter)
 ```

 ## Comparisons to others